Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Falcons stats and trends

-- Atlanta's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).
+- Atlanta's games this season have hit the over on five of eight set point totals (62.5%).

-- When Atlanta records more than 24.0 points, it is 2-3 against the spread and 3-2 overall.
+- Atlanta is 2-3 against the spread and 3-2 overall in games when it scores more than 24.0 points.

-- When Atlanta piles up more than 371.5 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Atlanta picks up more than 371.5 yards, the team is 1-2 against the spread and 2-1 overall.

 - The Falcons have 10 giveaways this season, while the Cowboys have 14 takeaways.